Minority shareholder protection

 We specialise in minority shareholder rights, how to value the shares, tax, and useful strategies to deploy for a fair result in any negotiation

-Minority shareholders do have rights.
-But, often a minority shareholder is overlooked and opportunities are missed.
-We specialise in minority shareholder rights, how to value the shares, tax, and useful strategies to deploy for a fair result in any negotiation.
-We are discrete.
-In some cases the directors or controlling shareholders abuse their position and cause jeopardy.
+We specialise in minority shareholder rights, advising on how to protect those rights and the strategies to deploy for a fair result in any negotiation as part of a dispute where directors or controlling shareholders have abused their position.
 We explain what can be done.

 Please do call us to discuss your position.